 Training, qualifications & experience

 After completing my undergraduate degree at Cambridge University, I trained in counselling and psychotherapy at the University of London and the Tavistock Clinic and have Registered Scientist status with the Science Council.
-I am a member of the British Association for Counselling and Psychotherapy and the British Psychological Society.
-I also belong to the British Psychoanalytic Council and the Tavistock Society of Psychotherapists.
+I have a MSc in Applied Neuroscience and am a member of the Neurospsychoanalytic Association.
+I am also a member of the British Association for Counselling and Psychotherapy and the British Psychological Society.
+I belong to the British Psychoanalytic Council and the Tavistock Society of Psychotherapists.

 Registered / Accredited